Killing Repetition

 Priority 2 provides "maturity."

-Your writing must be imaginative and stimulating, but must also feel like it is written by a seasoned professional.
+Your writing must be imaginative and stimulating but also feel like a seasoned professional wrote it.
 Your readers want you to be a master.
-They want to believe they're being entertained by the best in the business.
+They want to believe they're entertained by the best.

 You must grow accustomed to knowing that what you’re writing now won't bear fruit until much later.
 You’re not capable of judging it in its present form because it’s like being handed a kumquat for the first time.
 You have no idea what is about to happen to you.
 Maturity comes around later and helps you fix your writing.